open-traffic-generator/ixia-c/docs/hello-snappi.md

       assert isinstance(eth.data.data, dpkt.udp.UDP)
 ```

-Optionally following snippet can be used in order to do `tcpdump -r cap.pcap` (inspect captures using tcpdump).
+Optionally, the following snippet can be used in order to do `tcpdump -r cap.pcap` (inspect captures by using tcpdump).

 ```python
 pcap_bytes = api.get_capture(req)